Shop Now: On-Store Headless Setup

 How it works

-Merchants with headless stores may have heard of Hydrogen, Shopify’s central framework for building custom storefronts.
+Merchants with headless stores may know about Hydrogen, Shopify’s central framework for building custom storefronts.
 This framework uses React, a UI development library built from JavaScript programming language.
-You can learn more from our Loop + Hydrogen article.

 Setup instructions

-Important: We highly recommend working with a developer to implement the instructions below, as they require and assume coding expertise.
-If you do not have developers on your team or need further help, please contact your Merchant Onboarding Manager or support@loopreturns.com.
+Important: Loop highly recommends working with a developer to implement the instructions below, as they require and assume coding expertise.
+If you do not have developers or need further help, please contact your Merchant Onboarding Manager or support@loopreturns.com.

-Ensure that the “Scopes” column shows your chosen API key as “Cart” only.
+3. Ensure that the “Scopes” column shows the chosen API key as “Cart” only.
 (Including more scopes could expose returns data.
-If you don’t have a Cart-only API key yet, you can create one.)
+If there is no Cart-only API key yet, create one.)

-Important: The API key you choose should be completely separate from any other keys because its client-side use will be visible to everyone.
+Important: The chosen API key should be completely separate from any other keys because its client-side use will be visible to everyone.

-At the beginning of the return process, Loop sends customers to your website with a set of query parameters.
-For a full list of params and an example URL you can copy and paste, please reference our On-Store API documentation.
+At the beginning of the return process, Loop sends shoppers to the merchant's website with a set of query parameters.
+For a full list of params and an example URL merchants can copy and paste, please reference Loop's On-Store API documentation.

 Store the query parameters:

-- Open your store’s website in a new tab or window.
+1. Open the store’s website in a new tab or window.

-Click the “Shop Now” option, as a customer might when going through the returns process for an item.
+2. Click the “Shop Now” option, as a shopper might when returning an item.

-Store the back-end data you received in some form of client-side storage (we recommend the localStorage object).
+4. Store the received back-end data in some form of client-side storage (Loop recommends the localStorage object).
 Below is an example of using localStorage in store code:

-Modify your code to now find your stored data, in addition to the query params.
+5. Modify the code to now find the stored data, in addition to the query params.
 For example:

 Optional: Clean up the URL params

-Once you save the data to localStorage, you no longer need the URL params.
-We recommend removing the query to keep your work clean:
+Once merchants save the data to localStorage, they no longer need the URL params.
+Loop suggests removing the query to keep working easily and cleanly:

 let paramsObject = null;